Anthropology MA — Chico State Skip to Main Content

 A career in anthropology may spur images of buried bones and the adventures of “Indiana Jones,” but the field is broad — and not limited to excavation sites and lost temples.

-Chico State students who have earned the MA have gone on to work for organizations like United States Department of Defense, US Forest Service, the California Department of Transportation and the Shasta and Butte County Sheriff Department.
+Chico State students who have earned the MA have gone on to work for organizations like United States Department of Defense, US Forest Service, the California Department of Transportation and the Shasta and Butte County Sheriff's Department.

 Student operating professional grade video camera